Computational-Science-Group/Astro_Neo-Public/README.md

 ## Usage:

-To perform a simple test,
+To perform a simple test, make sure the right environment is set, and select a input file as a input arguments:

+        astro-neo -i test/test.ini

 <!-- To run a sample test, make sure the enviornment is set correctly, and select a input file: